-We hope to be able to produce similar maps for other municipalities and exploring additional datasets.
+We hope to be able to produce similar maps for other municipalities and explore additional datasets.

-At several jobs, we ran into the problem of needing to manage multiple Git repositories and found Git's submodules feature to be lacking.
+At several jobs, my team ran into the problem of needing to manage multiple Git repositories and found Git’s submodules feature to be lacking.
 Out of this need, a new command-line utility arose:

-I still use this tool nearly every day to simplify the task of closing lots of Git repositories for work.
+I still use this tool nearly every day to simplify the task of cloning lots of Git repositories for work.
 Read more on the blog.

 When using Slack for communication with colleagues and friends, I found we needed a simple way to create and share memes as links to images.
 Few of the existing meme generators allowed hot-linking to images, so I build an API to generate memes: